The Graduate Admissions Process

 Transfer Students and Incoming Transfer Credit

 Pontifex accepts transfer students and credit for academic work from accredited Catholic institutions, and also accepts credit for studio work conducted under the supervision of pre-approved institutions and practicing artists.
-Incoming transfer credit is limited to 50% of the total required credits for the MSA degree (i.e. maximum 15 credit hours).
-Given the very defined and faith-based nature of the MSA program, all transfer credit is at the discretion of the Provost.
+Incoming transfer credit is limited to 50% of the total required credits for the Master of Sacred Arts program (i.e. maximum 15 credit hours).
+Given the very defined and faith-based nature of the Master of Sacred Arts program, all transfer credit is at the discretion of the Provost.

 Provisional Admission for Graduate Studies